 For the 60% of London residents who do not have access to off-street parking, this isn’t always possible.
 To overcome this, London boroughs have delivered thousands of slow EV charge points on-street, making it possible for those without off-street parking to charge their vehicle near their home.
 These charge points are often installed in or on lamp post columns and have been majority funded through the Go Ultra Low Cities Scheme (GULCS) or the on-street residential charge point scheme funded by the Office for Zero Emission Vehicles.

 London residents who do not have off-street parking can suggest a location for the delivery of an on-street electric vehicle charge point near to where you live through their borough.
-Details of how to do this can be found online here.

 Fast charge points